 - Full-time Licensed Clinical Social Worker

 - We also partner with:

 Our network is a member of the NYC Charter School Special Education Collaborative, where staff members can access professional development and resources for instruction.

-Our schools have talented English Language Learner Specialists who provides services to students and provides teachers and families with ELL resources and strategies to support students.
+Our schools have talented English Language Learner Specialists who provide services to students and provide teachers and families with ELL resources and strategies to support students.
 Instruction focuses on helping students develop their speaking, listening, reading, and writing skills.
 We do this by providing our students with frequent feedback, enhancing students’ vocabularies, and immersing students in language and story-telling.